bbc/bug/docs/pages/development/live-validation.md

+---
+layout: page
-# Development - Live Validation
+title: Live Validation
+parent: Development
+nav_order: 2
+---

 Each container can optionally support live config validation.
 This should be via a RESTful API endpoint at `/container/[panelid]/validate/[field]` with the following form data.